Northman Board Games

 Unfortunately, the COVID pandemic of 2020 threw up some obstacles with regard to the manufacture of those boxed games.
 Raw materials became very hard, if not impossible, to source for the printers.
 Production of all board games at the printers ceased.
 Not wanting all of my hard work of the past 20 plus years to go down the drain, I needed to find an alternative way of producing them.

-In February 2022, I devised an alternative plan.
+In February 2022, I devised a cunning plan.
 After much research, I reckoned that it was probably within my capabilities to produce them at my home workshop.
-I engaged fantasy Prints of Berwick upon Tweed to print the boards (which are not ‘board’ but vinyl roll up mats) and the game play cards, and what a superb job they do for me.
-I could then acquire the rest of the components of the games and assemble them and dispatch them myself.
+I engaged Fantasy Prints of Berwick upon Tweed to print the boards (which are not ‘board’ but vinyl roll up mats) and the game play cards, and what a SUPERB job they do for me!
+I would then acquire the rest of the components of the games and assemble them and dispatch them myself.

 The first home produced game was dispatched to a customer about 5 weeks later and they’ve been selling steadily at local craft fairs and by mail order ever since.